 Typically the LAS points are displayed as a thinned representation of the full resolution point set.
 You can quickly zoom into full resolution using the Zoom To Full Resolution option from the context menu of the LAS dataset layer.
 Simply right-click the LAS dataset layer in the Contents pane and select Zoom To Full Resolution.
 The Zoom To Full Resolution option is only available in a 2D view.

 The Appearance tab controls the LAS dataset layer's drawing behavior and point thinning.
 The Point Thinning group controls the resolution of the LAS dataset.
-The Point Thinning group is only available in a 2D map view.
+The Point Thinning group is available in a 2D or 3D view.

 Access point thinning options